forwinder15/gatsby-casper/src/content/posts/top-10-topics-to-write-a-song-about.md

 excerpt: It can sometimes be difficult to figure out what you want to write about.
 It's been nearly 25 years now, and I've gotten stuck more than a couple of times myself.
 So I have compiled a list of 10 great topics that have always helped me out of that quagmire.
 Use this list to write your next great song.
 ---

-*What are the best topics to write a song about?* **Anything and everything.
+_What are the best topics to write a song about?_ **Anything and everything.
 1. God.
 Write about God.
 2. You.
 Write about yourself.
 3. Relationship.
 Write about a relationship.
 4. Love.
 Write about love.
 5. Pain.
 Write about pain.
 6. Friendship.
 Write about friendship.
 7. Family.
 Write about family.
 8. Humor.
 Write about humor.
 9. Object.
 Write about a special object.
 10. Animal.
 Write about an animal.**

-## Cheat Sheet Shame
+## The Cheat Sheet Shame

 Every writer gets stuck now and then.
 Do not ever feel ashamed for having a "cheat sheet" of ideas.
 No matter what you may hear, **every songwriter does this**.
 The ones that are good songwriters, that is.